discordjs/guide/guide/voice/seeking.md

 			'-f', 's16le',
 			'-ar', '48000', //This is audio quality
 			'-ac', '2',
 			'-ss', seekPosition || '0', //Seek position.
-Specidy with seconds.
+Specify with seconds.
 Should pass string '-ab', '320',
 		]
 	});